core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 The IANA policies for future additions to this registry are "Hierarchical Allocation, Expert Review" {{RFC5226}}.
 Prior to a first allocation, the requesting organization must demonstrate a functional registry infrastructure.
 On subsequent allocation request(s), the organization must demonstrate the exhaustion of the prior range.
 These conditions need to be asserted by the assigned expert(s).

-### IANA SID mega-range sub-registries
+### IANA SID Mega-Range Registry

-The first million SIDs is owned by IANA and sub-divided as follow:
+The first million SIDs assigned to IANA and sub-divided as follow:

 * The range of 0 to 999 is reserved for future extensions.
 The IANA policy for this range is "IETF review" {{RFC5226}}.